Förderjahr 2018 / Stipendien Call #13 / ProjektID: 3793 / Projekt: Data Management Strategies for Near Real-Time Edge Analytics

 P3: Fogger tool could be used to support dynamic allocation and contextual location awareness of distributed storage resources in an edge environment and featuring blockchain technology.
 Microservices-based design concepts, such as Edgex open-source platform, might enable decentralized and independent data handling as well as reliable data integration supported by on-demand data services.

 P4: Existing deploying tools like Docker Compose, Ansible, and Terraform, allow us to bundle and deploy stack of services but lacking optimization for edge environments.
 This requires us to leverage existing work and develop novel algorithms based on edge node characteristics.

 P5: In order to combine different inputs, especially from distributed storage nodes, we need to provide approaches of dynamic configuration, runtime code change (like models @ run.time) and services mesh.
 In this context, software-defined means automation of actions and elasticity management at runtime, particularly, in utilizing core APIs for storage services.

 P6: This principle requires considering novel mechanisms from (1) data viewpoint allowing IoT sensors to securely receive and perform actuation requests from edge nodes and (2) programmability viewpoint supporting actuation capabilities for remote IoT device programmability (for example, building standard actuation APIs).

-Which services to use, adapt or develop, and how to utilize them for achieving elastic edge storage services, will depend on application context, the level of strict Quality of Service requirements and underlying infrastructure capacities.
+Which services to use, adapt or develop, and how to utilize them for achieving elastic edge storage services, will depend on the application context, the level of strict Quality of Service requirements and underlying infrastructure capacities.
 The evaluation requires taking a deep dive into a specific application and considering revealed dependencies.